 *Emily Howland was born on this date in 1827.
 She was a white-American philanthropist, abolitionist, and educator.

 She taught at Normal School for Colored Girls (now University of the District of Columbia) in Washington, D.C., from 1857 to 1859.
-During the American Civil War, she worked at the contraband refugee settlement of Camp Todd in Arlington, Virginia, teaching freed slaves to read and write as well as administering to the sick during a smallpox outbreak and ultimately serving as director of the camp during 1864-1866.
+During the American Civil War, she worked at the contraband refugee settlement of Camp Todd in Arlington, Virginia, teaching freed slaves to read and write and administering to the sick during a smallpox outbreak and ultimately serving as director of the camp from 1864-1866.

 Beginning in 1867, she started a community for freed people in Heathsville, Northumberland County, Virginia, called Arcadia, on 400 acres purchased by her father, including a school for the education of children of freed slaves, the Howland Chapel School.
-She continued to maintain an active interest in Black education, donating money and materials and visiting and corresponding with administrators at many schools.
-Returning to Sherwood, NY, after her father's death in 1881, she inherited $50,000 (roughly $2 million in 21st-century dollars).
-She ran the Sherwood Select School until 1926 when it became a public school and was renamed the Emily Howland Elementary School by the state of New York.
+She maintained an active interest in Black education, donating money and materials and visiting and corresponding with administrators at many schools.
+Returning to Sherwood, NY, after her father died in 1881, she inherited $50,000 (roughly $2 million in 21st-century dollars).
+She ran the Sherwood Select School until 1926, when it became a public school and was renamed the Emily Howland Elementary School by the state of New York.

-Howland was also active in women's suffrage, peace, and temperance movements and member of the Woman's Christian Temperance Union.
+Howland was also active in women's suffrage, peace, and temperance movements and was a member of the Woman's Christian Temperance Union.
 In 1858, she began organizing women's rights lectures and meetings with Susan B. Anthony and Elizabeth Cady Stanton.
 In 1878, she spoke at the 30th anniversary of the Seneca Falls women's rights convention and, in 1894, at the New York State legislature.
-When the suffrage movement split into two groups, the National Woman Suffrage Association and the American Woman Suffrage Association, Howland did not take sides but attended meetings of both groups.
+When the suffrage movement split into two groups, the National Woman Suffrage Association, and the American Woman Suffrage Association, Howland did not take sides but attended meetings of both groups.
 In 1903, she had tea with Queen Victoria on a trip to London for an international suffrage meeting.
 In 1904, she spoke in front of Congress and attended the 1912 and 1913 suffrage parades in New York.
 She has been credited with persuading Ezra Cornell that, as a Quaker, he should make Cornell University a coeducational institution.